magently/magento-sign2pay/integrations/javascript/multi_page.md

 First paste your JavaScript snippet on the checkout page.
 You’ll find the snippet on your [Merchant Applications](https://merchant.sign2pay.com/merchant_applications) page.

-## THE MAP OBJECT

-The map object within sign2PayOptions provides the means for us to parse your page for values either by providing css selectors OR if a js function is provided, we’ll call it and use the return value.
-The function approach is useful say if your site/application stores the amount in euros.

 {% highlight javascript %}
 <script>// <![CDATA[
   window.sign2PayOptions = {